massimobonanni/mslearn-azure-developer/instructions/azure-cosmos-db/01-comosdb-create-resources-sdk.md

 1. Replace any existing code with the following  following code snippet after the **using** statements.
 Be sure to replace the placeholder values for **\<documentEndpoint>** and **\<primaryKey>** following the directions in the code comments.

     The code provides the overall structure of the app, and some necessary elements.
 Review the comments in the code to get an understanding of how it works.
-To complete the application, you add code in the areas specified later in the exercise.
+To complete the application, you add code in specified areas later in the exercise.

     ```csharp
     using Microsoft.Azure.Cosmos;